YuriiVid/TaskFlow/README.md

 # Taskflow

 TaskFlow is a Kanban-style task management application built as a web-based project using ASP.NET Core for the backend and React for the frontend.
 It allows users to organize work into a board of columns and cards, where each card represents a task that moves through workflow stages.
 The backend is a RESTful API built with ASP.NET Core Web API and provides endpoints to create, update, delete and retrieve tasks in a database.
-The frontend is a single-page application built with React with TypeSscript using Vite, enabling a dynamic and responsive UI.
+The frontend is a single-page application built with React with TypeScript using Vite, enabling a dynamic and responsive UI.
 TaskFlow was developed as a demonstration and learning project in ASP.NET Core and ReactJS, showcasing modern full-stack development with container support and continuous deployment practices.

 ## Getting Started